 - All users will be respectful in their postings and edits.
-No inappropriate language, personal insults, profanity, spam, racist, sexist or discriminatory remarks, or threatening comments will be tolerated. - No user may post, comment, or change settings on the site in violation of these terms and conditions. - No student may edit or delete the work of another student without teacher permission. - No student will reveal their home address or personal phone number, (or the addresses or phone numbers of other students), or any other personal information/images in any email correspondence or in any files that are shared with anyone outside of the school community. - All students will receive a login and password to be used only by the student.
-If any user suspects that a password has been compromised, he/she must notify the technology department immediately.

-- All use of these Internet resources must be in accordance with the school's Acceptable Use Policy, including entries made from computers outside of school. - No posting or edit may facilitate or promote illegal activity, either overtly or by implication.
+No inappropriate language, personal insults, profanity, spam, racist, sexist or discriminatory remarks, or threatening comments will be tolerated. - No student may edit or delete the work of another student without teacher permission. - No student will reveal their home address or personal phone number, (or the addresses or phone numbers of other students), or any other personal information/images in any email correspondence, in other electronic communication or in any files that are shared with anyone outside of the school community. - All students will receive a username and password to be used only by the student.
+If any user suspects that a password has been compromised, he/she must notify the technology department immediately. - All use of these Internet resources must be in accordance with the school's Acceptable Use Policy, including entries made from computers outside of school.